-Deepen your understanding while gaining new insights into the foundations of human development and learn practical pedagogical approaches to classroom learning support to meet the varied developmental needs of today's classes.
-Deepenings are designed to take you through layers starting at the foundation and deepen from there.
+Deepen your understanding while gaining new insights into the foundations of human development and learn practical pedagogical approaches to classroom learning support to meet the varied developmental needs of modern students.

 Rudolf Steiner and Audrey McAllen state that the development of the physical body is essential in forming the vessel for the incarnating soul and spirit.
 McAllen told us that the “house” (the body) needs its “furniture” (the soul) and neither works without the other.
 The development of the individual structural physical body—universal in its archetypal form and function—provides the foundations essential for human development to build this "house."
 Modern children are experiencing difficulties in bringing this development to its completion, and this threatens the possibility of developing full consciousness later in life.

 The structural physical aspect of the human being develops in a certain way—it is a process where one level builds upon the previous.
 Higher functioning is dependent upon foundational functions.
 McAllen brought Steiner’s insights together for educators so that we can observe developmental readiness in terms of physical development paired with the presenting symptoms of academic and/or behavioral issues.
 The discovery of underlying causes becomes possible as you learn to observe the neuro-developmental functions of the child that offer lenses for the teacher to discover the child’s inner experience based on the outer expression.